Running a business can be a thrilling rollercoaster ride filled with ups and downs. At…

-- When: Traveling (on a flight, train)
+- Travel (on a flight, train)

 And, that’s okay but why not read that book you’ve been meaning to get back to?
 I mean who doesn’t have a book that they haven’t finished reading?
 Don’t feel like reading?
 How about journaling and writing down important ideas?

 If you’ve made it this far (the bottom of the post!), you’ve probably noticed that several of these action sets seem to work very well when you’re traveling or during your commute.

 As I mentioned before, the time you spend going to and from work is already a part of your regular routine.
 That long plane ride has already been booked.
 So, use that planned travel time to work on things that are important to you and are high on your priority list.

 How have you used your commute to get things done?
 Share in the comments.